NINIEE/Git/Readme.txt

 this is my first git project.
-git is a free soft.
+git is a free soft.so
+i love git.